 - EduBit submission (You must have an account on the EduBits website to submit).

 If you successfully complete the required number of Learning in a Digital Age micro-courses, and corresponding assessments, you will be eligible for academic credit which can contribute towards you achieving a recognised Certificate qualification at the first year, undergraduate degree level.
+(Note that there may be an administrative fee payable to the relevant institution for issuing a transcript for your credit.)

 For more information on the assessments and pathways for credit recognition for Critical media literacies and associated digital skills (LiDA104), click on the qualification options below: